 Talent placing the microfluidic channel into the chemical fume hood.

-To assemble the fixation and staining apparatus, attach a 10-centimeter segment of transfer tubing to the side port of a three-way stopcock via a male Luer lock to hose barb adapter [1], then connect the stopcock to the inlet port of the flow array [2].
+To assemble the fixation and staining apparatus, attach a segment of transfer tubing to the side port of a three-way stopcock via a male Luer lock to hose barb adapter [1], then connect the stopcock to the inlet port of the flow array [2].

 Talent attaching segment of transfer tubing to the side port of a three-way stopcock using adapter.